Lesbian Nation (organisation): Influences

 The organisation was inspired by Jill Johnston's book Lesbian Nation, from which they got their name and a desire for lesbian separatism.
 Ideologically however, Lesbian Nation was influenced more by Monique Wittig and by Adrienne Rich's "Compulsory Heterosexuality and Lesbian Existence".
 Wittig and Rich made lesbian women, which the collective consisted of, feel slightly superior to other feminists and they led the group on a quest to find a specific lesbian identity and to partially construct a lesbian subculture.
-This made Lesbian Nation turn inward and, for the duration of their activities, intentionally elusive to the outside world.
+This made Lesbian Nation turn inward and, for the duration of their activities, intentionally illusive to the outside world.
 Members searched for lesbian identity in lengthy discussions on lesbian weekends, through international lesbian contacts and a visit to the Danish feminist women's camp Femølejren.
 Together with Monique Wittig, with whom they were acquainted, Lesbian Nation dreamt of establishing a womyn's land on an island, where only women would live and work.
 For mostly personal and practical reasons they failed to achieve it, but the idea of separatism was inspirational in creating a number of cultural establishments.